What is SaaS (software-as-a-service)?

 Benefits of SaaS

 • SaaS provides faster—even instant—adoption and time-to-benefit.
 Customers can purchase and start using SaaS applications immediately, sometimes in minutes, for a minimal upfront cost (essentially the first month’s subscription cost).
-Compare to traditional software, which could require purchasing and provisioning servers, installing software on every end-user device, and budgeting for and purchasing a full license for every user.
+Compare to traditional software, which might require purchasing and provisioning servers, installing software on every user device, and budgeting for and purchasing a full license for every user.

 • SaaS offers predictable costs and dramatically lower overhead.
-With SaaS there’s no need to budget for infrastructure on which to run the software, for periodic software upgrades and the infrastructure to support them, and—perhaps most important—for in-house IT staff to install, upgrade and maintain the software.
-Almost all of the expense goes directly to use of the software.
+With SaaS there’s no need to budget for infrastructure on which to run the software, for periodic software upgrades and the infrastructure to support them, and—most important—for in-house IT staff to install, upgrade and maintain the software.
+Almost all of the expense goes directly to the software use.

 Potential challenges